Michael Rayner (architect): Sydney

-Ensuing career
+Brisbane

 Rayner moved to Brisbane in 1990 and established Cox Rayner Architects.
 He designs using the overarching ethos of structure, craft, art and nature as guidelines for all projects, large or small.

-Rayner left the Cox practice in 2016 to establish Blight Rayner Architecture as a smaller firm where he could devote more time to thinking about the future of architecture and of cities, and to hands-on designing of buildings.
+Rayner left the Cox practice in 2016 to establish Blight Rayner Architecture, as a smaller firm where he could devote more time to thinking about the future of architecture and of cities, and to hands-on designing of buildings.
 In 2019, the firm won the international competition to design the New Performing Arts Venue at Brisbane's South Bank and subsequently the National Rugby Training Centre at Ballymore.